PrzemyslawSwider/PrzemyslawSwider/README.md

 # 📖About me
 My name is Przemysław Świder.
-Recently I have started to be interested of software testing.
-My goal is to develop testing knowledge and technical skills.
-On this site I would like to share all my gained experience from personal studies and research.
+Recently I have started to be interested of information technology.
+My goal is to develop technical knowledge and skills.
+On this site I would like to share all my experience gained from personal studies and research.
 # 🛠️ Tools
 * Jira
 * MSSQL , MySQL